LukeMurphey/splunk-web-input/src/README.txt

 Configuring Splunk
 ================================================

 This app exposes a new input type that can be configured in the Splunk Manager.
-To configure it, create a new input in the Manager under Data inputs È Web-pages.
+To configure it, create a new input in the Manager under Data inputs ï¿½ Web-pages.